seanchayes/featured-image-admin-thumb/README.md

 3. Select `featured-image-admin-thumb.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
-6. Consider using a thumbnail regenerator to create specific thumbnails for the All Posts/Pages admin views
+6. Consider using a thumbnail re-generator to create specific thumbnails for the All Posts/Pages admin views

 #### Using FTP